Hull City A.F.C.: 2013: Initial application

 In August 2013, owner Assem Allam announced that the club had re-registered as "Hull City Tigers Ltd," and that the team would be marketed as "Hull City Tigers," removing the "Association Football Club" that had been part of the name since the club's formation in 1904.
 Vice-chairman Ehab Allam said "AFC" would remain on the club badge for the 2013–14 season, but be removed after.

 In response, a Premier League spokesman said, "We have not been informed of a change in the name of the actual club.
 They will still be known as Hull City as far as the Premier League is concerned when results or fixtures are published."

 According to its chairman, by 2014, the club would be further renamed "Hull Tigers," because, as he claimed, "in marketing, the shorter the name the more powerful [it is]," while "Association Football Club" made the name too long.
-Allam stated he dislikes the word "City", as it is too "common" and a "lousy identity", since it is associated also with other clubs, such as Leicester City, Bristol City and Manchester City.
+Allam stated he dislikes the word "City", as it is too "common" and a "lousy identity", since it is also associated with other clubs, such as Leicester City, Bristol City and Manchester City.
 He told David Conn of The Guardian that "in a few years many clubs will follow and change their names to something more interesting and I will have proved I am a leader," adding that if he were the owner of Manchester City, he would change their name to "Manchester Hunter."

 Allam justified the intended name change as part of his plans to create "additional sources of revenue" for the club, after Hull City Council refused to sell him the stadium freehold so he could develop, as he had stated, "a sports park" on the site.
 The council has refused to sell in order, as they stated, "to preserve the annual Hull Fair held on the adjacent car park."
 After the collapse of the negotiations, Allam stated: "I had in mind £30 million to spend on the infrastructure of the club, to increase the stadium by 10,000 and to have commercial activities around the stadium — cafeterias, shops, supermarkets — to have all this to create income for the club so that in the future it can be self-financing and not relying on me."
 He asked rhetorically, "What if I dropped dead tomorrow?"